ashishmgupta/blog/site/O365SecurityImplementation/docs/CreateEmergencyUser.md

-We protect our users by enforcing MFA. <br>
+We protect our users by enforcing Azure MFA. <br>
 However, Azure MFA has gone down before and we dont want administrators to be locked out of tennat to troubleshoot if this happens again. <br>
-So, this account wont have the MFA enforced on it. <br>
+So, this account will be assigned a Global Admin role and wont have the MFA enforced on it. <br>
-Any attempt of usage this emergency login should generate a high alert for Security Opertion Center to validate the legit use. <br>
+Given high privileges on this account, any attempt of usage this emergency login should generate a high alert for Security Opertion Center to validate the legit use. <br>

 <img src="../../../images/o365security/emergency_user_0.png"></img>
 <br>
-The PowerShell script : <br>
+The PowerShell script to create the user and : <br>

 ```powershell
 $TenantDetails = $NULL